 Services

-Yeled v’Yalda is devoted to supporting children so that they advance in all the developmental domains of Head Start’s “Early Learning Outcomes Framework” (ELOF), which include learning, social-emotional, language and literacy, cognition, perceptual, motor, and physical development.
-This framework prepares children to succeed in kindergarten, as part of the Head Start program’s current “School Readiness Goals Initiative.”
-Yeled v’Yalda uses the research-based “Creative Curriculum,” and various screening and assessments tools to ensure that each child, regardless of disability, can achieve maximal growth and success.
-Yeled v’Yalda places an emphasis on fostering successful teacher-child interactions within the classroom, which studies have shown is an indicator of success in school readiness.
+Yeled v'Yalda is committed to supporting children in advancing across all developmental domains outlined in Head Start's "Early Learning Outcomes Framework" (ELOF).
+These domains include learning, social-emotional, language and literacy, cognition, perceptual, motor, and physical development.
+This framework prepares children for success in kindergarten as part of the Head Start program's "School Readiness Goals Initiative."
+We employ the research-based "Creative Curriculum" and various screening and assessment tools to ensure that each child, regardless of disability, can achieve maximal growth and success.
+We place a strong emphasis on fostering successful teacher-child interactions within the classroom, which research has shown to be an indicator of school readiness.

-The outstanding quality of our Head Start program is a source of great pride for Yeled v’Yalda, and is evidenced by our superior outcomes in the 2020 Focus Area One Review, conducted by the Administration for Children and Families.
-This review identified and acknowledged highlights in all performance areas, indicating zero concerns, deficiencies, or areas requiring improvement.
-Our program’s exceptional quality is also demonstrated by our continually successful child outcomes data in all domains, particularly school-readiness goals.
-We also take pride in a variety of other agency recognitions and achievements, including our robust network of community partnerships and collaborations; our flawless history of securing and maintaining facility licensure; our NAEYC Early Learning Program Accreditation; our high quality STARS ratings from New York State’s Quality Rating & Improvement System for early childhood programs; and our prestigious Outstanding Early Childhood Award from the NYS Education Department’s Office of School Improvement and Community Services.
+Yeled v'Yalda takes great pride in the outstanding quality of our Head Start program, as evidenced by our superior outcomes in the 2020 Focus Area One Review conducted by the Administration for Children and Families.
+This review highlighted our achievements in all performance areas, identifying zero concerns, deficiencies, or areas requiring improvement.
+Our program's exceptional quality is also demonstrated by our consistently successful child outcomes data across all domains, particularly in school-readiness goals.
+We are proud of various other agency recognitions and achievements, including our robust network of community partnerships and collaborations; our impeccable history of securing and maintaining facility licensure; our NAEYC Early Learning Program Accreditation; our high-quality STARS ratings from New York State's Quality Rating & Improvement System for early childhood programs; and our prestigious Outstanding Early Childhood Award from the NYS Education Department's Office of School Improvement and Community Services.

-Yeled v’Yalda’s Head Start program serves close to 1,500 children, providing education and child development services within a classroom setting, along with family home-visits at least twice per year.
-A majority of our program’s classrooms are located in licensed childcare facilities which partner with our program for the provision of Head Start services.
-Each classroom is staffed with a fully qualified teacher or caregiver, working under the supervision of an education director, and supported by assistant teachers or caregivers, and family-service workers.
-A significant benefit of Yeled v’Yalda’s center-based Head Start program is that it provides parents with high-quality childcare along with outstanding educational services in a setting that supports parents’ ability to begin or return to work.
+Yeled v'Yalda's Head Start program serves nearly 1,500 children, providing education and child development services within a classroom setting, along with family home-visits at least twice per year.
+The majority of our classrooms are located in licensed childcare facilities partnering with our program to deliver Head Start services.
+Each classroom is staffed with fully qualified teachers or caregivers, supervised by an education director, and supported by assistant teachers or caregivers and family-service workers.
+A significant advantage of Yeled v'Yalda's center-based Head Start program is the provision of high-quality childcare and exceptional educational services in a setting that supports parents' ability to work.

-Yeled v’Yalda’s Head Start program also provides a unique option to accommodate its more than 70 Head Start children who are home-bound and unable to attend a center-based program due to severe and/or chronic illness.
-Yeled v’Yalda offers a full-range of Head Start services through weekly home visits to each of the program’s children and their families.
-Our program provides child-focused sessions that promote parents’ ability to support their child’s growth and development.
-The program also includes opportunities for parents and children to get together with other families, and to meet in groups for learning, discussion, and social activity.
+Our Head Start program also offers a unique option for over 70 children who are home-bound and unable to attend a center-based program due to severe and/or chronic illness.
+Yeled v'Yalda provides a full range of Head Start services through weekly home visits to each child and their family.
+Our program delivers child-focused sessions that enhance parents' ability to support their child's growth and development.
+We also offer opportunities for parents and children to interact with other families, participating in group learning, discussions, and social activities.

-Yeled v’Yalda’s Head Start “Creative Curriculum” includes “Teaching Strategies GOLD” (TSG), an assessment system that monitors the 38 measurable objectives that align with the Head Start Early Learning Outcomes Framework (ELOF).
-Teachers are responsible for consistently documenting data, which includes examples of children’s academic work as well as descriptions of their progress and development.
-TSG checkpoints are completed three times per year, in the fall, winter, and spring, at which time teachers review progress and performance, to ensure that each child is accurately recorded in the color band and level that accurately represents their current abilities.
-At each checkpoint, individual child reports, a class profile report, and class snapshot reports are created.
-Teachers are able to immediately use information from ongoing monitoring and assessment results to plan for the class as a whole, as well as individually for each child.
-These assessment results reflect how a child is progressing and indicate future areas to target.
-This enables teachers to plan small and large group activities and experiences that address appropriate learning goals for all children, and link teaching and assessment to best support the highest quality education.
+Yeled v'Yalda's Head Start "Creative Curriculum" incorporates "Teaching Strategies GOLD" (TSG), an assessment system that monitors the 38 measurable objectives aligned with the Head Start Early Learning Outcomes Framework (ELOF).
+Teachers consistently document data, including examples of children's academic work and descriptions of their progress and development.
+TSG checkpoints occur three times per year (fall, winter, and spring), allowing teachers to review progress and performance, ensuring each child is accurately recorded in the appropriate color band and level.
+At each checkpoint, individual child reports, class profile reports, and class snapshot reports are generated.
+Teachers can then use the ongoing monitoring and assessment results to plan for the class as a whole and individually for each child.
+These assessment results reflect a child's progress and highlight future areas of focus, enabling teachers to plan activities that address appropriate learning goals for all children and link teaching and assessment to support the highest quality education.

-Yeled v’Yalda recognizes the value and importance of parent and family involvement in ensuring the success of their children’s early education.
-Collaboration between parents, teachers and other professionals helps build the positive and goal-oriented relationships that allow children to advance and progress in their educational aims.
-A strong partnership between families and professionals allows children to benefit from the particular perspectives and experiences each has to offer, and creates a team atmosphere in which all participants are united in achieving each child and family’s individual goals.
-Yeled v’Yalda’s program staff partner with families and communities to prioritize inclusiveness and ensure that all cultures and languages are valued and respected.
-Yeled v’Yalda’s family engagement goals support building and fostering key family relationships and interactions, including those of expectant women and their families, as well as parents, grandparents, siblings, and other adult caregivers in a child’s life.
-This process is based on an ongoing partnership between families and Head Start staff and professionals that recognizes and respects the parent-child relationship as crucial to a child’s growth and well-being in school, at home, and throughout life.
+Yeled v'Yalda understands the value of parent and family involvement in ensuring the success of children's early education.
+Collaboration between parents, teachers, and other professionals helps build positive, goal-oriented relationships that enable children to progress in their educational pursuits.
+A strong partnership between families and professionals allows children to benefit from the unique perspectives and experiences each party has to offer, creating a team atmosphere in which all participants are united in achieving each child and family's individual goals.
+Yeled v'Yalda's program staff partners with families and communities to prioritize inclusiveness, ensuring that all cultures and languages are valued and respected.
+Our family engagement goals support building and fostering key family relationships and interactions, including those of expectant women and their families, as well as parents, grandparents, siblings, and other adult caregivers in a child's life.
+This process is based on an ongoing partnership between families and Head Start staff and professionals that recognizes and respects the parent-child relationship as crucial to a child's growth and well-being in school, at home, and throughout life.

-Yeled v’Yalda’s family workers are responsible for introducing families to the Head Start program.
-Family workers receive ongoing supervision from the Parent, Family and Community Engagement Coordinator (PFCE).
+Yeled v'Yalda's family workers introduce families to the Head Start program.
+They receive ongoing supervision from the Parent, Family and Community Engagement Coordinator (PFCE).
 A critical component of our work with families is the establishment of an individualized Family Partnership Agreement (FPA).
-The FPA identifies strengths and weaknesses, creates goals and priorities, and establishes timetables and strategies towards the achievement of the family’s goals, with an intended outcome being the establishment of self-sufficiency.
-The goals outlined in the FPA are aligned with the seven outcomes of the Head Start Parent, Family, and Community Engagement (PFCE) framework.
+The FPA identifies strengths and weaknesses, creates goals and priorities, and establishes timetables and strategies towards achieving the family's goals, ultimately aiming for self-sufficiency.
+The goals outlined in the FPA align with the seven outcomes of the Head Start Parent, Family, and Community Engagement (PFCE) framework.

-Yeled v’Yalda places a premium upon both education and prevention.
-Regularly scheduled workshops are available to provide parents with preventive coping strategies and services, and we offer 24/7 teleconferences on a wide variety of topics to accommodate working parents.
-Our parent education effort includes a focus on increasing father involvement in day to day child-rearing, and we offer “Focus on Father” workshops as well as opportunities for fathers to engage with their children in the school setting.
-Nutritional education and services is another main focus of Yeled v’Yalda’s Head Start program.
-We believe that optimal nutrition contributes to a healthy lifestyle, and we provide an array of services to educate parents to maximize their child and family’s overall good health and nutrition.
+Yeled v'Yalda emphasizes both education and prevention.
+Regularly scheduled workshops provide parents with preventive coping strategies and services, and we offer 24/7 teleconferences on various topics to accommodate working parents.
+Our parent education effort includes a focus on increasing father involvement in daily child-rearing.
+We offer "Focus on Father" workshops and opportunities for fathers to engage with their children in the school setting.
+Nutritional education and services are also a primary focus of Yeled v'Yalda's Head Start program.
+We believe that optimal nutrition contributes to a healthy lifestyle, and we provide a range of services to educate parents on maximizing their child and family's overall health and nutrition.

 How to Enroll